HarrisZ$^+$: Harris Corner Selection for Next-Gen Image Matching Pipelines

 With the increasing success of deep learning approaches in replacing the handcrafted ones, keypoint extraction more or less implicitly has been hidden within the layers of end-to-end trainable networks~\citep{d2net,d2d,superpoint,loftr} or apparently removed~\citep{dense}.
 Nevertheless, keypoint detectors as standalone building blocks are still actively investigated and successfully used as the base of modern and competitive image matching pipeline for 3D reconstruction in sparse Structure-from-Motion (SfM,~\cite{colmap}) and Simultaneous Localization and Mapping (SLAM,~\cite{orbslam}).

 Although besieged by deep keypoint detectors, handcrafted detectors are still able to provide state-of-the-art results in SfM and SLAM applications~\citep{imw2020}.
-The keypoint extraction is the first step of 3D reconstruction pipeline and the key point in devising a better image matching schema is to adapt the core detector to the recent advancements obtained on the successive steps of the pipeline.
-On one hand, recent local image descriptors are become robust and able to discriminate higher degrees of image deformations and noise~\citep{hardnet}.
-On the other hand, the last matching strategies exploiting local spatial constraints~\citep{blob_dtm} and those based on the RANdom SAmple Consensus (RANSAC,~\cite{ransac}) to exploit global model constraints according to scene geometry~\citep{adalam}, better tolerate the presence of outlier matches.
+The keypoint extraction is the first step of 3D reconstruction pipeline.
+A crucial aspect in devising a better image matching schema is to adapt the core detector to the recent advancements obtained on the successive steps of the pipeline.
+On one hand, recent local image descriptors are become robust and able to cope with higher degrees of image deformations and noise~\citep{hardnet}.
+On the other hand, the last matching strategies exploiting local spatial constraints~\citep{blob_dtm} and those based on the RANdom SAmple Consensus (RANSAC,~\cite{ransac}) to exploit global model constraints according to scene geometry~\citep{adalam}, have been shown to tolerate much better the presence of outlier matches.
 Moreover, the increased computational power offered by recent GPU allows to process in parallel more keypoints and matches in a reasonable time depending on the application.
-It was not a case that the blob-like Difference-of-Gaussian (DoG) keypoints of the Scale Invariant Feature Transform (SIFT) detector~\citep{sift}, ``unchained'' to output more keypoints by an appropriate releasing of the setup thresholds, achieved among the best results in the previous Image Matching Challenge\footnote{ {\url{https://www.cs.ubc.ca/research/image-matching-challenge/2020/}}} (IMC2020,~\cite{imw2020}).
+It is not a coincidence that the blob-like Difference-of-Gaussian (DoG) keypoints of the Scale Invariant Feature Transform (SIFT) detector~\citep{sift}, ``unchained'' to output more keypoints by an appropriate removal of the setup thresholds, have achieved among the best results in the previous Image Matching Challenge\footnote{ {\url{https://www.cs.ubc.ca/research/image-matching-challenge/2020/}}} (IMC2020,~\cite{imw2020}).